Theory Chapter 4 Insights

 The concepts behind Innovation itself can be analysed into Insights in order to identify how it can be improved.

-1 Innovation is a continuum
+INNOVATION INSIGHTS1 Innovation is a continuum

 2 Innovation builds on previous knowledge